dotnet/docs-aspire/docs/components-overview.md

     For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-1. In the _Program.cs_ file of your Worker Service project, call the <xref:Microsoft.Extensions.Hosting.AspirePostgreSqlNpgsqlExtensions.AddNpgsqlDataSource%2A> extension method to register `NpgsqlDataSource` as a service.
+1. In the _Program.cs_ file of your worker service project, call the <xref:Microsoft.Extensions.Hosting.AspirePostgreSqlNpgsqlExtensions.AddNpgsqlDataSource%2A> extension method to register `NpgsqlDataSource` as a service.

     :::code source="snippets/components/AspireApp/WorkerService/Program.cs" highlight="5":::